popuparcade/contributing/README.md

 ## Contact

-- chat: the #popuparcade channel in the Open Seattle slack group.
+- **Chat**: the #popuparcade channel in the Open Seattle slack group.
 Join here: http://openseattleslack.herokuapp.com
-- issues: we use the various issues queues in this organization's repository to track and discuss issues
+- **Issues**: we use the various issues queues in this organization's repository to track and discuss issues
-- announcements: subscribe to the popup arcade newsletter: https://tinyletter.com/popuparcade
+- **Announcements**: subscribe to the popup arcade newsletter: https://tinyletter.com/popuparcade

 ## Conduct